Game Development Developer Resources

 Feature Map Explorer

-Feature Map Explorer (FME) enables visualization of four-dimensional, image-based feature map data using a range of views, from low-level channel visualizations to detailed numerical information about each channel slice.
+Feature Map Explorer (FME) enables visualization of four-dimensional, image-based feature map data using a range of views, from low-level channel visualizations to detailed numerical information about the full feature map tensor and each channel slice.

 The NVIDIA Texture Tools Exporter allows users to create highly compressed texture files—that stay small both on disk and in memory—directly from image sources using NVIDIA’s CUDA®-accelerated Texture Tools 3.0 compressor technology.